moinsen-dev/moinsen_cli/aider-howto.md

 # Running Aider in Non-Terminal Environment

 ## Problem Statement
-When running Aider through the Moinsen CLI remote control system, we encounter the error:
+When running Aider through the Moinsen remote control system, we encounter the error:
 ```
 [ERR] Warning: Input is not a terminal (fd=0)
 ```